anthill/template-decision-tree-feature-importance/README.md

 ## Collecting Data

+The description of the dataset gives inforamtion about the features.

     1. CRIM      per capita crime rate by town
     2. ZN        proportion of residential land zoned for lots over